rickhull/healthy_options/README.md

 *subject to revision; just capturing some notes for now; pay no heed*

+## Background

-Thinking about parsing command line arguments...
+Thinking about parsing command line options...
 What are the most prevalent styles out there?

+### Terminology

 First, some terminology, as used below: